mgarriott/mail_hooker/README.md

 If STDIN is provided, MailHooker will assume this is your configuration.
-Thus, if you'd like to create your configuration file in a non-standard location you can do so with the following:
+Thus, if you'd like to create your configuration file in a non-standard location you can do so and then run MailHooker with the following:

     perl /path/to/mail_hooker/src/mail_hooker.pl < /path/to/my/config.yml